 The data in these charts is gathered by The Washington Post from local and state government sites and from Johns Hopkins University (cases and deaths), the Department of Health and Human Services (hospitalization and testing) and the Centers for Disease Control and Prevention (vaccinations).
 Not all tracking sites use the same sources or report dates, so case and death numbers can differ.

-Cases in the U.S. are flat
+Cases in the U.S.

 New reported cases per day